saibotsivad/json-schema-to-markdown/test/markdown/example-small.md

 This schema is awesome.

-The schema defines the following properties:
+This object has the following properties:

 ## `aNumber` (number)